haf/Http.fs/README.md

       createRequest Get "http://somesite.com" |> getResponseBody

+To get into the details a bit more, there are two or three steps to getting what you want from a web page/HTTP response.

-A Request (an immutable record type) is built up in a [Fluent Builder](http://stefanoricciardi.com/2010/04/14/a-fluent-builder-in-c/) stylee as follows:
+1 - A Request (an immutable record type) is built up in a [Fluent Builder](http://stefanoricciardi.com/2010/04/14/a-fluent-builder-in-c/) stylee as follows:

     let request =
       createRequest Post "http://somesite.com"